Rebutia muscula F. Ritter & K.R. Thiele

 Aylostera muscula, Rebutia nicolaii, Cylindrorebutia nicolai, Rebutia wessneriana var. permutata, Rebutia permutata

-Rebutia muscula is a small solitary or mound-forming cactus spreading out up to 6 inches (15 cm).
-It grows quite close to the ground and offsets only with age.
-The stem is hemispherical, later elongated, pale green, up to 1.6 inches (4 cm) wide and tall.
-The stems of this cactus grow usually taller than they are broad.
-It would appear that in cultivation they grow larger and cluster more vigorously than in habitat.
-The flowers are deep orange, funnel-shaped, up to 1.4 inches (3.5 cm) long, up to 1.2 inches (3 cm in) diameter, from the base of the stems.
+Rebutia muscula is a small solitary or mound-forming cactus with pale green stems, at first hemispherical, later elongated.
+It grows quite close to the ground, producing offsets with age, and spreading out up to 6 inches (15 cm).
+The stems are up to 1.6 inches (4 cm) in diameter usually grow taller than broad.
+It would appear that in cultivation, they grow larger and cluster more vigorously than in habitat.
+Flowers are deep orange, funnel-shaped, up to 1.4 inches (3.5 cm) long, up to 1.2 inches (3 cm in) diameter, and appear at the base of the stems.

 How to Grow and Care